 Puzzles and Games: Bingo Press (numbers on cards are in numerical order to avoid confusion), object trivia (describe, facts), easy crossword puzzles, word searches with large type, jigsaw puzzles with large pieces, simple card and board games

 Reading: Read aloud, look through magazines and books with pictures, read Bible or Bible stories, short story collections

 Seasonal Decorating: Help decorate tree, string popcorn, put decorations up and take down

 Social: Visit with family & friends, talk to pets

 Sorting and Organizing: Sorting & organizing M & M, colorful beads, small hardware items, nail polish/lipstick, buttons, coins, organize pantry.

-There are many other activities that dementia patients can do and enjoy, and may be initiated in an Alzheimer’s memory care center or at home, and carried through by a medical professional, family member, or caregiver.
+There are many other activities that dementia residents can do and enjoy, and may be initiated in an a memory care center or at home, and carried through by a medical professional, family member, or caregiver.
 Be creative, and your loved one will enjoy life once again!